vigorousnorth/MaineCampaignFinance2018/readme.md

 `summary()` gives you, as the name suggests, a batch of summary statistics for each column in your data.

-Note that some of these columns are summarized as numbers – “ReceiptAmount” and “OrgID,” for instance  – and for those the summary function returns numerical statistics like the mean, median and quartiles.
+Note that some of these columns are summarized as numbers – `ReceiptAmount` and `OrgID` for instance  – and for those the summary function returns numerical statistics like the mean, median and quartiles.

 But most of them are what R considers “factors.”
 They’re basically strings of text, many of which are identical.
-Under “City”, for instance, the most common factor will probably be “Portland,” and under “FirstName,” the most common factors will be names like “John” and “David.”
+Under `City`, for instance, the most common factor will probably be “Portland,” and under “FirstName,” the most common factors will be names like “John” and “David.”

-Note that the Date columns are also factors – there’s no median date.
-There is a way to force R to recognize the date as a date, so that you can retrieve donations made before or after a certain date, but I won’t get into that here (you can google it if you need to).
+Note that the `Date` columns are also factors – there’s no median date.
+There is a way to force R to recognize the date as a numerical date type, so that you can retrieve donations made before or after a certain time period, but I won’t get into that here (you can google it if you need to).

-Here’s a couple other useful commands:
+A few other useful commands:

 `> nrow(data18)`